datto/php-json-rpc-http/README.md

 ## Getting started

-1. Try the examples!
-Look in the "examples" directory and follow the README instructions.
+1. Try the examples: Look in the "examples" directory and follow the README instructions.

-2. Once your example is working, replace the "src" code with your own code!
+2. After you've successfully run an example, replace the example "src" code with your own code.

-3. Use your new API in a project.
+3. Call the new API from within your own project!

 ## Author